-Meet Roy, one of our talented photography tutors at Flavours.
+Meet Tony, one of our talented photography tutors at Flavours.
 We chatted to him all about his passion for photography, and his favourite Flavours holidays so far!

 What first drew your interest in photography?